theNewDynamic/oregonsadventurecoast.com/content/sitepages/great-winter-adventure-getaway.md

 * Two $50 coupons (one per person) to use toward select charter fishing, ATV rentals, kayak rentals, or dining
 * Two passes to a participating museum (choose one of three local museums)
 * 20% off one item at the Coos Bay Visitor Information Center or the North Bend Visitor Information Center

+***Note: adventure excursions may be cancelled due to no fault of the provider, due to inclement weather, small craft advisories, and other issues beyond the control of either the provider or the hotel.
+Refunds will not be provided on hotel stays if adventures are cancelled and guest decides to leave early.
+Vouchers are good through March 31, 2026.***

 {{< spacer "30" >}}